 All previously enrolled students have an opportunity to be readmitted within one year of withdrawal/dismissal from the Surgical Technology Program at North Shore Community College on a space available basis.
 Readmission will be based on academic history as well as personal extenuating circumstances.
 Academic failure is not necessarily viewed as an extenuating circumstance and will not guarantee an individual readmission into the next class.
-Upon withdrawal and/or failure from the ST Program an individual interested in reapplying MUST interview with the ST Department Chair or designee to discuss the readmission process.
+Upon withdrawal and/or failure from the ST

-The Surgical Technology/Allied Health Faculty Committee will review all re-admission applicant files and through Enrollment Services send a letter of readmission to an individual in the month of April notifying an individual of admission status for the 1st year Fall Semester OR November for all other semester admissions (on a space available basis).
+Program an individual interested in reapplying MUST interview with the ST Department Chair or designee to discuss the readmission process.
+The Surgical Technology/Allied Health Faculty Committee will review all re-admission applicant files and through Enrollment Services send a letter of readmission to an individual notifying an individual of admission status.